What is the average mortgage refinance cost?

 Still wondering what it all adds up to?
 Let’s look at a real-world example.

-Says you’re refinancing a $300,000 mortgage.
+Say you’re refinancing a mortgage with $300,000 remaining.
 You have strong credit, and your fees are in the average range.
 In that case, your total closing costs might come out to around 2% of the loan amount—or $6,000.
 Here’s how that may break down:

 Loan origination | $2,000 | |